20 Highly Effective Exercises for Strengthening Your Lower Back

 Exercise 8: Plank

 The plank is an excellent exercise for core stability, which includes the lower back muscles.
+This exercise can be modified to suit all fitness levels.

 1. Start in a push-up position with your forearms on the ground and elbows directly beneath your shoulders.